maykinmedia/archiefbeheercomponent/doc/introduction/open-source/index.rst

 Open-source
 ===========

-The Archiefvernietigingscomponent are open-source and available under the `EUPL license`_.
+The Archiefvernietigingscomponent is open-source and available under the `EUPL license`_.

 In addition, this project makes use of various open-source `Python libraries`_